nguivo/javaRegistration/README.md

 # javaRegistration
-User registration with Java, swing GUI, and MySQL database (mini project)
+User registration with Java, swing GUI, and MySQL database